mgcrea/benchmark-kaizoumark/_posts/2015-01-08-linux-libraries.md

 Note that it is very unlikely that someone actually chooses to create such an incomplete library on purpose, but it may happen that by misfortune you encounter one of these beasts in binary form and still __need__ to link against it (yeah, sh... happens !).

-##Creating the main executable

-#Linking against the libbar.a static library
+##Linking against the libbar.a static library

 As mentioned before, when linking an executable, the linker must resolve all undefined symbols before producing the output binary.